 How do the execs decide what to cancel or keep?
 They look at a lot of different factors but the ratings play a very large role.
 The higher the ratings, the better chances a show has of surviving.

-FOX shows this season (so far): Bob’s Burgers, Brooklyn Nine-Nine, Empire, The Exorcist, Family Guy, Gotham, Hell’s Kitchen, The Last Man on Earth, Lethal Weapon, Lucifer, New Girl, Pitch, Rosewood, Scream Queens, The Simpsons, and Son of Zorn.
+FOX shows this season (so far): Bob’s Burgers, Bones, Brooklyn Nine-Nine, Empire, The Exorcist, Family Guy, Gotham, Hell’s Kitchen, The Last Man on Earth, Lethal Weapon, Lucifer, The Mick, My Kitchen Rules, New Girl, Pitch, Rosewood, Scream Queens, The Simpsons, Sleepy Hollow, Son of Zorn, and Star.

 A couple of notes about these charts:

 These figures are updated automatically as new ratings are released.
 The averages are based on the final national numbers (live plus same day viewing), unless marked with an asterisk (*).
 For technical reasons, I have to resort them manually so feel free to let me know if I missed something.

 Keep in mind that the demo numbers are typically what’s most important to advertisers.
 Therefore, that’s how the networks measure success.
 Advertisers pay more for ad time on a show that has a higher demo rating.
 Because older viewers don’t count?
 No, it’s because younger viewers watch less traditional TV and are therefore supposedly harder to reach.